 Publishers' Version: The final version of the article that appears on the publisher's website.
 Features the publisher's page layout and branding.
 Sometimes called the final version or the version of record.

 This information should be included in your publication agreements.
 Sometimes, it can be found under a section labeled "self-archiving policies."
 You can also look up journals and publishers in the Sherpa/RoMEO database, Penn Libraries' Publisher Policy Database, or on the publisher or journal website.
-You can also contact, Ian Harmon, Scholarly Communications Librarian, for assistance.
+You can also contact us for assistance.

 To upload your work, you must grant WVU a non-exclusive license to reproduce and distribute your work.
 This does not affect the copyright status of the work, or your ability to distribute your work elsewhere or to reuse it in future projects.